openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 3. Format a period.<br>
-   Use the **formatRange** method of **DateTimeFormat** to format a period.
+   Call the **formatRange** method to format a period.
 This method requires input of two **Date** objects, which respectively indicate the start date and end date of a period.
 This method returns a string representing the formatting result.

    ```
    Date startDate = new Date();